Gabrielbbe/pdf2img2latex/README.md

 Made with the intention to extract latex code from scientific articles, there's a lot to improve in these scripts.

+Running the script pdfimg2texts.py is computationally expensive because it uses OCR models, I recommend running it in a google colab notebook.

 first download your pdf file then run

 ```